kitrinka500/ann_from_scratch/README.md

 about machine learning in general, and about neural networks specifically.
 These are:
 * see equivalency between logistic regression and single perceptron
 * understand optimization and why loss functions are used (rather than accuracy)
-* utilize power of PyTorch for applying chain rule and for optimization
+* utilize functionality of PyTorch (for applying chain rule and for optimization)